 These are questions that may be commonly asked by patients and/ or carers.

 You can, but funding will be required from your local Trust or Clinical Commissioning Group (CCG).
 In England, there are specialist services for OCD and regional centres for depression, and someone will usually only be referred to us if they have been seen by a specialist service and an opinion on suitability for neurosurgery is being requested.
+You are likely to be able to get intensive treatment (if required) via these specialist services.

 We can still accept referrals but funding will need to be agreed from your local health provider.
 Please speak to your psychiatrist or community nurse about whether they will be willing to seek funding and make a referral.